Stepfret Williams: Dallas Cowboys

 Williams was selected by the Dallas Cowboys in the third round (94th overall) of the 1996 NFL draft.
 As a rookie, he was on the inactive list for six weeks and both playoff games, registering only one reception for 36 yards.
 The next year, he earned the team's third down wide receiver role and registered 30 receptions (15 for first downs) for 308 yards and one touchdown.

 In 1997, he missed most of training camp with a strained left hamstring.
 In the second game against the Arizona Cardinals, he led the team with career-highs of 5 receptions for 53 yards.
 He finished the year with 30 receptions, which was the best performance by the team's third receiver since Kelvin Martin had 32 receptions in 1992.
 Nineteen of his catches came on third down (12th best in the NFC) and 15 of his final 22 receptions came on third down and resulted in a first down.

 In his third season, the Cowboys changed head coaches, and after the team was forced to re-sign Sherman Williams because of an injury to backup running back Chris Warren, the team released Williams because of performance issues and to remain under the salary cap.

 Cincinnati Bengals

 On September 2, 1998, Williams was claimed off waivers by the Cincinnati Bengals.
 He played in five games, registering six receptions for 81 yards and a touchdown.
 He was released before the start of the 1999 season.

 San Diego Chargers

 In 2000, he signed as a free agent with the San Diego Chargers, but was released on September 1.

-Birmingham Thunderbolts (XFL)
+Birmingham Thunderbolts

-He was selected in the sixth round of the 2001 XFL Draft by the Birmingham Thunderbolts.
+He was selected in the sixth round of the 2001 XFL draft by the Birmingham Thunderbolts.
 The XFL folded at the end of its debut season, after Williams was its leading receiver with 51 catches for 828 yards (league leader) and 2 touchdowns.